-The VSU student volunteers are supervised by Dr. Raymond Elson, certified public accountant, professor of accounting, and interim associate dean of the Harley Langdale Jr. College of Business Administration, and Dr. Candace Witherspoon, certified fraud examiner, associate professor of accounting, and interim head of the Department of Accounting.
+The VSU student volunteers are supervised by Dr. Raymond Elson, certified public accountant, professor of accounting, and associate dean of the Harley Langdale Jr. College of Business Administration, and Dr. Candace Witherspoon, certified fraud examiner, professor of accounting, and interim head of the Department of Accounting.

 Beta Alpha Psi: The International Honor Organization for Financial Information Students and Professionals encourages the study and practice of accountancy, finance, business analytics, or digital technology; provides opportunities for service, professional development, and interaction among members and financial professionals; and fosters lifelong ethical, social, and public responsibilities.